Semakoflame/alx-system_engineering-devops/0x00-shell_basics/README.md

-deleting file in a directory
+deleting a directory in a directory